-(2) A duly licensed physician qualified by the Board of Medical Examiners to make such a diagnosis; or
+(2) A physician who is certified by the Board of Medical Examiners to make such a diagnosis; or

-(b) Pursuant to a substance use assessment.
+(b) Pursuant to a substance abuse assessment.

-3. A counselor or physician who diagnoses a defendant as having a substance use disorder shall submit a report and recommendation to the court concerning the length and type of treatment required for the defendant.
+3. A counselor or physician who diagnoses a defendant as having a substance abuse disorder shall submit a report and recommendation to the court concerning the length and type of treatment required for the defendant.